Vertmo/MiniLucy/README.md

 Solutions:

-Use a reset clock on the same clock as the branches clock.
+Use a reset clock on the same clock as the state clock.
 This clock will be defined during any step the automaton is active in.
-This means that the functions will be called too much (not a problem since it is reset + no side effect)
+This is not a problem as we add whens later on to subsample (in order to not call the functions too much)

 Example:
 ```